-The IMS Digital Credentials Summit brings together educators, employers, and talent/HR professionals for two action-packed days of collaboration and innovation.This is the only annual cross-sector leadership event focused on advancing a learner-centered digital credentials ecosystem and shaping new educational models that bridge learning and career.
+The 1EdTech Digital Credentials Summit brings together educators, employers, and talent/HR professionals for two action-packed days of collaboration and innovation.This is the only annual cross-sector leadership event focused on advancing a learner-centered digital credentials ecosystem and shaping new educational models that bridge learning and career.

-Join IMS Global Learning Consortium, 11-12 February 2020, at the Hyatt Regency Atlanta Perimeter at Villa Christina in Atlanta, Georgia, to hear about the exciting initiatives and programs that are helping students and workers connect education with employment opportunities.
+Join 1EdTech Consortium, 11-12 February 2020, at the Hyatt Regency Atlanta Perimeter at Villa Christina in Atlanta, Georgia, to hear about the exciting initiatives and programs that are helping students and workers connect education with employment opportunities.
 Participation in the Summit is open to all individuals and organizations interested or engaged in breakthrough work with digital credentials and workforce partnerships to support lifelong achievement and learning.

 Digital Credentials Summit 2020 Sponsors